plungepool/freeware-dot-fyi/src/about.md

 # ![green_flame](../media/green_flame.gif) about ![green_flame](../media/green_flame.gif)

+freeware.fyi is an electronic rock band from los angeles, california.

-this site was built from a [custom static site generator](https://github.com/plungepool/freeware-dot-fyi).
+this site was built from a [custom static site generator](https://github.com/plungepool/freeware-dot-fyi). it is eco-friendly, consuming under 1mb of space, and requires no server-side scripting in order to function.

 ![godzilla0073.gif](../media/godzilla0073.gif)